monzo/docs/source/includes/_authentication.md

 # Authentication

-The Mondo API implements [OAuth 2.0](http://oauth.net/2/) to allow users to log in to applications without exposing their credentials.
+The Monzo API implements [OAuth 2.0](http://oauth.net/2/) to allow users to log in to applications without exposing their credentials.
 The process involves several steps:

 1. [**Acquire**](#acquire-an-access-token) an access token, and optionally a refresh token
 2. [**Use**](#authenticating-requests) the access token to make authenticated requests